LCA Practice Guide overview

 Introduction

 How buildings generate environmental impacts across four life cycle stages (A, B, C, D).
-Definitions of emissions and impact categories.
+Definitions of key emissions and impact categories.
 A survey of how LCA is used in the building industry, including for green building certification, carbon accounting, and design comparison.
 Gives you the vocabulary and the conceptual frame.
 Know the four stages, the five impact categories, and the difference between embodied and operational carbon before you open Part B.

 Part B